Other Species

 Pike

-Spinning isn't allowed for Pike fishing on BODSAA waters to protect the salmon.
+Spinning isn't allowed for Pike fishing on BODSA waters to protect the salmon.
 Only the occasional angler targets Esox Lucius on our waters though many fish each season fall to the spinners of the salmon anglers.
-These are mainly between 4lb and low doubles, though bigger fish are known to patrol our waters.
+These are mainly between 4lb and low doubles, though bigger fish are known to patrol our waters and several over 20lbs have been caught in recent years.
+One 20-pounder was apparently followed to the net by an even bigger fish!
 These are often seen in the church pool, with several fish in the 20lb category seen when the Environment Agency undertook bank protection work at the Church Pool, disturbing the water and flushing the fish from cover.
 Another spot frequented by pike is the bottom meadow on Plumleys, with the slacker water better suiting the pike, as does the large pool above the Graig Island.

 Chub

-As with pike, chub often fall to salmon anglers, to the spinner and the fly, though reasonable numbers are taken by anglers targeting the species.
-These often fall to worm while it is allowed, during the salmon season.
+As with pike, chub often fall to salmon anglers, to the spinner and the fly, though reasonable numbers are taken by anglers targeting the species with bread, luncheon meat, red worms etc.

 Smaller chub in the 1-2 lb category are often found in the faster waters including the Bridge Pool and Cadburys, though fish are reported from all beats.
 The larger fish, specimens up to 6 and 7 pounds are found in the more sheltered waters.
 Big fish are often seen at the fence line below the groynes on Plumleys.

-Large shoals of chub are often seen in the Bridge Pool at spawning time.
+Large shoals of chub are often seen in the Bridge Pool at spawning time and can be seen by looking over the bridge parapet on the downstream side..

 Perch